Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Experiment Settings and Available Resources

 \subsection{Software Simulation}

 Software simulation, also known as in silico trials, plays a crucial role in evaluating closed-loop insulin delivery systems by mimicking patient responses to various controller strategies and potential cyberattacks.
-This approach enables researchers to simulate how attacks targeting CGM or insulin delivery commands affect the human body and assess the effectiveness of defence mechanisms at the intrusion detection and control strategies evaluation level.
+This approach enables researchers to simulate how attacks targeting CGM readings or insulin delivery commands affect the human body and assess the effectiveness of defence mechanisms at the intrusion detection and control strategies evaluation level.
+Closed-loop AID testbeds typically integrate T1D patient simulators that combine pharmacokinetic models with meal and activity simulations, and controller algorithms.

-Accurately simulating the human body's response in closed-loop insulin delivery systems is crucial for effective pre-clinical testing.
+Pharmacokinetic models are mathematical representations that describe the absorption, distribution, metabolism, and elimination of drugs (e.g., insulin or glucagon) in the body.
+They are primarily used to predict drug concentration-time profiles and optimise dosing regimens.
+For example, Bagade et al. \cite{107} utilise a hybrid physiologically-based pharmacokinetic model \cite{106} to assess the computational overhead of controller algorithms running as Android services and Vega-Hernandez et al. \cite{46} leveraged Hovorka’s nonlinear predictive model (i.e., Cambridge model) \cite{104} for state estimation.
+Beyond simulation, these models have also been incorporated into physiologic model-based intrusion detection systems to support prediction and anomaly detection \cite{51}\cite{42}.

+T1D patient simulators are integrated platforms that model the entire glucose-insulin regulatory system, often incorporating physiological variability and patient behaviours (e.g., meal timing, insulin dosing decisions).
+They are used for in silico clinical trials, testing new therapies, and simulating real-life scenarios.
 One widely used model is the Padova/UVA T1D simulator, an FDA-approved nonlinear simulator for pre-clinical testing \cite{47}\cite{49}\cite{59}\cite{71}\cite{81}.
-It captures interpatient variability by simulating 100 virtual subjects covering children, adolescents, and adults with varying physiological profiles.
-Since its 2008 release\cite{112}, it has evolved to model patient physiology changes over time in 2013 \cite{34} and included intraday insulin sensitivity variations, time-varying therapy parameters, and a "dawn phenomenon" model in 2018 \cite{110}.
-Another simulator named Glucosym supports online simulations with 10 real patient profiles, aiding attack simulations and defence evaluations \cite{73}.
+This simulator captures interpatient variability by simulating 100 virtual subjects covering children, adolescents, and adults with varying physiological profiles.
+Since its initial release in 2008 \cite{112}, it has evolved to model patient physiology changes over time in 2013 \cite{34} and included intraday insulin sensitivity variations, time-varying therapy parameters, and a "dawn phenomenon" model in 2018 \cite{110}.
+Another simulator named Glucosym supports online simulations with 10 real patient profiles, used for attack simulations and defence evaluations in \cite{73}.

-In addition to these packed simulators, pharmacokinetic models provide a more flexible and transparent approach to simulating physiological responses.
-These models use mathematical equations and personalized parameters to model T1D patient physiology with greater clarity.
-For example, Bagade et al. \cite{107} utilize a hybrid physiologically-based pharmacokinetic model \cite{106} to assess the computational overhead of controller algorithms running as Android services.
-These models are also used in physiologic model-based intrusion detection systems to make predictions \cite{51}\cite{66}\cite{42}.